AVIA 342 GPS Navigation

 Quiz

 The quiz will cover the material for the assigned Modules: Weeks.
-The quiz will be open-book/open-notes; contain 18 multiple-choice, true/false, and/or short-answer questions, has two attempts, and has 2 hour time limit.
+The quiz will be open-book/open-notes, contain 18 multiple-choice, true/false, and/or short-answer questions, allow two attempts, and have a 2-hour time limit.
 (CLO: A, B, C, D, E)